2000 Meters to Andriivka: Production

-The film was directed by Ukrainian photographer, war correspondent, and filmmaker Mstyslav Chernov.
-His documentary 20 Days in Mariupol won the Academy Award for Best Documentary Feature at the 2024 Oscars.
-As a war correspondent for the Associated Press, Chernov reported from various conflict zones around the world before Russia invaded his home country.
-The film is largely composed of body-cam footage recorded by Ukrainian soldiers in combat.
-For additional footage, Chernov collaborated with Alex Babenko, one of his colleagues from the Associated Press.
-Editing was handled by American filmmaker Michelle Mizner, with whom Chernov had previously worked on 20 Days in Mariupol.

-The score for 2000 Meters to Andriivka was composed by two-time Grammy Award winner Sam Slater (Joker, Chernobyl) and produced by Austrian sound artist Jakob Vasak.
-The music features a minimalistic approach to sonic and musical composition, centered around the use of a war drum, Vasak’s self-developed electroacoustic instrument, the Kobophon, as well as original field recordings from the war zone and walkie-talkie communication.
+Chernov's previous documentary 20 Days in Mariupol won the Academy Award for Best Documentary Feature at the 96th Academy Awards.
+As a war correspondent for the Associated Press, Chernov reported from various conflict zones around the world before Russo-Ukrainian war.
+Editing was handled by American Frontline editor Michelle Mizner, with whom Chernov had previously worked on 20 Days in Mariupol.
+The score was composed by two-time Grammy Award winner Sam Slater and produced by Austrian sound artist Jakob Vasak.
+The music features a minimalist approach to sonic and musical composition, centered around the use of a war drum, Vasak’s self-developed electroacoustic instrument, the Kobophon, as well as original field recordings from the war zone and walkie-talkie communication.